Dangerous Vehicles Cause NHTSA to Issue Record Number of FinesMark Clore ·

 - Southern Honda Powersports/ Big Red Powersports LLC

-Two of the companies that made the list, Chapman Chevrolet and Gwinnett Place Nissan, are car dealerships which failed to make warranty-related repairs prior to sale and delivery of new vehicles.
-This is incredibly concerning, because it means they were aware that vehicles needed repair, but sold them to unsuspecting customers anyway.
+Two of the companies that made the list, Chapman Chevrolet and Gwinnett Place Nissan, are car dealerships that failed to make warranty-related repairs prior to the sale and delivery of new vehicles.
+This is incredibly concerning because it means they were aware that vehicles needed repair but sold them to unsuspecting customers anyway.
 Neither entity is near Charleston, but personal injuries have resulted locally from some of the recalls associated with other companies on the list, like General Motors.